 # Icon Select field

 To understand how to use extensions, you should read this article on Using Extensions.
-To shortcut the process, you can use the Redux Build site.
+To shortcut the process, you can use the Redux Build (opens new window) site.
 Please be aware that a working knowledge of PHP and CSS is required to properly use this extension.
-Should you not be familiar with one or the other (or both), please refer to the following guides to get you started: Getting Started with PHP, CSS Introduction.
+Should you not be familiar with one or the other (or both), please refer to the following guides to get you started: Getting Started with PHP (opens new window), CSS Introduction (opens new window).

 |default||string||Specify a full font class name with the prefix as well|